+0609F.6-03 IGNITION AND DAMAGE CRITERIA FOR OTHER TYPES OF TARGETS

 Targets other than electrical cables may also be vulnerable to fire damage.
 Large, strictly mechanical components (e.g., pipes, check valves, structural supports, tanks, etc.) are not considered vulnerable to fire damage for the purposes of SDP Phase 2 analyses.
 Should an issue related to potential fire-induced failures of such elements (e.g., fire-induced collapse of a structure or structural supports) be deemed relevant, the analyst should consult NRC HQ staff for guidance.

 For the majority of plant components, electrical cables servicing the equipment (power, control, and/or instrument cables) will be the most vulnerable aspect of the component.
 Hence, failure of the cables will represent the predominant failure mode for the component.
 In these cases, the failure criteria for the component will be based on failure of the cables servicing the component as already described.
 This approach applies to any electrical or electro-mechanical component with a thermal mass that exceeds that of a short segment of cable.
 Such components would include motors, pumps, fans, most valves, transformers, electro-mechanical relays, switchgear, breakers, mechanical switches, hand switches on a control board, etc.

+03.01 Sensitive Electronics

-The only case where damage criteria other than those applied to cables should be considered is solid state devices and printed circuit-based components (e.g., circuit cards, electronic relays, computers, electronic signal conditioning equipment, digital instrumentation and control circuits, electronic displays, etc.).
+The only case where damage criteria other than those applied to cables should be considered is solid state devices and printed circuit-based components (e.g., circuit cards, electronic relays, computers, electronic signal conditioning equipment, digital instrumentation and control circuits, electronic displays, etc.), collectively referred to as sensitive electronics.
 Electronic devices are generally vulnerable to failure at temperatures much lower than those that may cause cable failures.
 If a scenario should arise involving exposed solid state control components as a potentially risk-important thermal damage target, the failure criteria to be applied in screening are 3 kW/m2 (0.25 BTU/ft2s) and 65ºC (150ºF), unless information is available to indicate the components are qualified for continuous operation at a higher temperature.
+However, as with cable targets, damage to sensitive electronics in FDS1 scenarios is not instantaneous and the heat soak method is used to calculate the time to damage of a sensitive electronic device that is exposed to an incident radiant heat flux.
+Consequently, the heat soak method was used to calculate the radial ZOIs for sensitive electronics in table and plot set A in Attachment 8, and the SFs and damage/ignition times in table and plot set E of Attachment 8.

-Sensitive electronic components that are mounted inside a control panel () such that the walls, top, front, and back doors shield the component from the radiant energy of an exposure fire may be considered qualified up to the heat flux damage threshold for cables, provided that:
+Sensitive electronic components that are mounted inside a control panel (electrical enclosure) such that the enclosure walls, top, front, and back doors shield the component from the radiant energy of an exposure fire may be considered qualified up to the heat flux damage threshold for TS cables, provided that:

-The component is not mounted on the surface of the (front or back wall/door) where it would be directly exposed to the convective and/or radiant energy of an exposure fire.
+The component is not mounted on the surface of the electrical enclosure (front or back wall/door) where it would be directly exposed to the convective and/or radiant energy of an exposure fire.

 The presence of louvers or other typical ventilation means does not invalidate the guidance provided for here.

+03.02 Cable and Bus Duct Material Fragilities

+As discussed in IMC 0609 Appendix F Attachment 3, the ZOI for a HEAF in a switchgear or load center depends on the fragility of the cable target.
+The ZOI for a HEAF in a non-segregated bus duct also depends on the fragility of the bus duct material.
+The fragilities of TP and TS cable targets and of steel and aluminum bus duct material are given in Table 6-1 of RIL 2022-01, which is duplicated as Table A6.3 below.